8 Foot CPAP Hose with Sensor Line for Puritan Bennett 418A, 420E, 420S, 425 and Knightstar 330

 Was exactly what I needed.
 Fast shipping.
 Product as described.

-it worked perfect and I like that it is so long so I can move around without bothering to take more...
+it worked perfect and I like that it is so long so I can move around without bothering to take the mask off. more...

 This hose was an excellent replacement for the original hose.
 Fits perfectly.